 03 of 08

-Bring a 5-gallon bucket from the first Friday in June through October and explore Mike and Katie's Leicester, North Carolina flower farm.
-Those with a strong connection to an organic lifestyle will appreciate that Lady Luck Farm uses no synthetics and favors local resources to grow their blooms, which include a wide variety of annual and perennial flowers like snapdragon, columbine, dianthus, amaranth, lilac, gomphrena, and celosia.
+Bring a five-gallon bucket from the first Friday in June through October and explore Mike and Katie's Leicester, North Carolina, flower farm.
+Those with a strong connection to an organic lifestyle will appreciate that Lady Luck Farm uses no synthetics and favors local resources to grow their blooms.
+Discover a wide variety of annual and perennial flowers like snapdragon, columbine, dianthus, amaranth, lilac, gomphrena, and celosia.

 04 of 08